This short National Park Service video reveals Medano Creek's attraction for people of all ages, and explains mysterious 'surge flow'!

-Medano Creek's bed is DRY at the Dunes Parking Lot.
-There is still about 1 inch (2 cm) of consistent water along the eastern edge of the dunefield, near Castle Creek Picnic Area.
-Castle Creek is accessible by high clearance 4WD vehicle on the Medano Pass Primitive Road.
+Medano Creek's bed is dry and intermittently snow-covered at the Dunes Parking Lot.
+The creek is mostly frozen along the eastern edge of the dunefield, near Sand Pit Picnic Area and Castle Creek Picnic Area.
+These areas are accessible by high-clearance 4WD vehicle on the Medano Pass Primitive Road.
+On warmer days, the creek melts and gently flows across the sand in this area, but sinks into the sand within a short distance.

 Below are typical creek conditions for each month of an average season.
 Less or more snowpack will affect the depth and duration of the creek.